 Saint Nicholas is a paradoxical figure.
 There is very little official information about his life, but legends, stories and tales about this interesting figure can be found in abundance.
 Similarly, there are no concise dates attributed to his life, but the events of his legend give a loose frame of time in which he lived.

-As far as we know, St. Nicholas was likely born in the late 3rd century CE to Christian parents of Greek ethnicity who were living in Myra, on the southeastern coast of modern Turkey.
+As far as we know, St. Nicholas was likely born in the late 3rd century to Christian parents of Greek ethnicity who were living in Myra, on the southeastern coast of modern Turkey.
 While Nicholas was still a young boy, both of his parents died, leaving him orphaned.
 The young saint was sent down the coastline, with a sizable inheritance, to the neighboring community of Patara, where his uncle served as a bishop.
 The Bishop of Patara continued Nicholas’ education and set the saint on the path to priesthood.

 In Patara, an event took place that would be one of the main tales that associated St. Nicholas with the act of anonymous gift giving.
 As the legend goes, a man in Patara lost his life’s savings and could find no way to make money to sustain himself and his three daughters.
 The man finally gave up on searching for honorable ways to produce new income and, in desperation, began to contemplate more crass avenues for procuring money.
 He became blinded by his distress, and lacking money to pay for his daughters’ dowries, he planned to press them into prostitution.